dotenvx/dotenvx.github.io/blog/_posts/2026-04-02-dotenvx-keychain.md

 ## Next.js integration

+> **Update:** For the standard Next.js setup, including deployments on Vercel, use the [canonical `@dotenvx/next-env` guide](/docs/nextjs/).
+The custom instrumentation below belongs to this article's local macOS Keychain workflow; it is not the recommended general Next.js integration or a Vercel deployment recipe.

 If you are using Next.js, you cannot just call `loadEnv()` from anywhere and expect it to work.
 Next.js has its own env loading built in, and by the time your application code runs, it has already resolved which variables are